Skip to main content

 VA General-Ratings-for-Mental-Health-Disorders

-No, veterans do not need to exhibit every single symptom listed in the rating criteria to receive that particular disability evaluation.
-Since mental health conditions can manifest differently per individual, VA’s rating formula for mental health conditions is not binding.
+No, veterans do not need to exhibit every single symptom listed in the rating criteria.
+Since mental health conditions can manifest differently per individual, VA’s rating formula for mental health conditions is simply a set of guidelines.

 Symptoms listed in each level of the rating formula are simply examples meant to demonstrate the types and levels of impairment commonly found at that assigned percentage rating.